How do I schedule a fit?

 Do fitting rates include testing everything you have?

-Fitting fee rates include testing of as many of the brands within each category of club type that you wish to try (except for the one club type of one brand fit).
+Fitting fee rates include testing of as many of the brands within each category of club type that you wish to try.
 For example, if we have 13 different brands of irons, you can test all of them if your clubfitter believes it takes that many to narrow down to the ones you hit the best.
 However, often times we can narrow down options without testing everything.

 Should I bring my existing clubs to a fitting session?